arvvoid/a500kybhid/README.md

 Credit: [AmigaOS Wiki](https://wiki.amigaos.net/wiki/Keyboard_Device)

+## Responsiveness

+Average from key press to release in normal use: ~66 ms

+Mostly due to the old membrane keys themselves.
+Keys have long travel time and need some force in the press.
+There is lot of variability for this reason.

+Minimum natural key press/release i achieved is: ~20 ms (very light press/tap to reduce key travel time)

+Worst was: ~398 ms (heavy strong key press)

 ## Help Key Special Functions

 The **Help** key on the Amiga 500 keyboard is used as a modifier in this implementation, enabling additional functions when combined with other keys.
 Below are the available combinations and their corresponding functions.